 The obverse of the coin features a crowned mature head of Queen Elizabeth II facing to the right.
 This effigy is known as the Fourth Portrait.

 She is wearing the “Girls of Great Britain and Ireland” diamond tiara which was a wedding gift in 1947 from her grandmother, Queen Mary.
 Her profile portrait is surrounded by the legend ELIZABETH * II * D * G REG * F * D * 1999.
 Translated from Latin, this means Elizabeth the Second, by the grace of God, Queen, Defender of the Faith 1999.
 The initials IRB are seen just below her neckline and stand for the artist Ian Rank-Broadley.

 The Reverse of this special commemorative five pound coin features A profile of Princess Diana facing toward the right wearing the Wales Memorial Crown.

 The dates of her birth in 1961 and her death in 1997 are pictured to the bottom right of her profile just below her chin.
 Surrounding her image are the words IN MEMORY OF DIANA PRINCESS OF WALES and the coin’s denomination FIVE POUNDS curved upward and centred at the bottom.

-The Five-Pound coin is made of Cupronickel with a milled edge that may or may not contain an inscription.
-It is 38.61 mm in diameter, is 2.89 mm thick, and weighs 28.28 grams.
+The regular version of the coin is made of cupro-nickel with a milled edge that may or may not contain an inscription.
+It is 38.61 mm in diameter, 2.89 mm thick, and weighs 28.28 grams.